 - i.
 No entrance or drive shall be installed: - 1.
 Within 50 feet of any intersection. - 2.
-Within the front parking setback running less than 45 degrees from parallel to the street right-of-way or ingress/egress easement. - ii.
+Closer to a street than the existing or proposed front building wall running less than 45 degrees from parallel to the street right-of-way or ingress/egress easement. - ii.
 For nonresidential uses located on corner lots, drive access shall be located on the street assigned the lower functional classification according to the Transportation Plan. - iii.
 Multifamily dwelling developments may use garages with individual driveways accessing the street provided that the street being accessed is designated a local street and consistent with access management by the Transportation Plan or is a private street.